drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 - In the pivot table, place **'Status'** in the rows section.
 In the columns section, add **'id_no' (number of students)**, and summarize it by count, which is the default setting.
 Additionally, include **'Id_no (percent)'** and display it as a **percentage of grades**.

+-  Therefore, the pivot table effectively communicates the distribution of student statuses, provides numerical insights into the number of students in each category, and offers a percentage-based view for a comprehensive understanding of the grade distribution among students.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/assets/89633522/901dafcc-9485-4b88-ba51-b0275e727013" width = "400">
 </p>